 William Jefferson Clinton was the 42nd U.S. president, serving from 1993 to 2001.
 He was the first Democratic president to win reelection since Franklin Roosevelt.

-Clinton is the most admired President in the past 25 years.
-Why was he so popular, despite being impeached?
+Clinton is the most admired president in the past 25 years.
+Why is he so popular, despite being impeached?
 Primarily because his economic policies created a decade of prosperity.
-During his presidency:

-- More than 22 million new jobs were created, more than any other President.
+- More than 18.6 million new jobs were created, more than any other president.

-- Home ownership was the highest rate ever recorded (67.7 percent).
+- Homeownership was 67.7%, the highest rate ever recorded.